 Download a free sample of The Shortest Distance Between You and Your New Product

-to get on our mailing list for next year.
+to get on our mailing list for updates on this event.

 The presentations reflect a broad range of experiences with Rapid Learning Cycles, including some that may be surprising.

 Erin Mossbarger of Sauder Woodworking shared her team's experience using Rapid Learning Cycles to build a better bed.
 This was Erin's first experience with RLCs, and she'll share what worked, and what she's doing differently in her next program.